jadenpxrk/jadenpxrk/README.md

-Class skipper at the University of Toronto.
+Coasting around at the University of Toronto.
 Email preffered.

 jaehyeong[dot]park[at]outlook[dot]com